8 Cute College Dorm Decor Ideas For Girls on a Budget

 To sum it:

 You cut out the shape of the letter you want from cardboard.
-Then you use a hot glue gun to attachment fake flowers to the letter.
+Then you use a hot glue gun to attach fake flowers to the letter.
 That’s it!

 The dollar store sells artificial flowers and frames, but don’t be afraid to ask your crafty aunt if she has spare ones she can part with.
 Chances are that her crafting table has been collecting some dust.